SciPhi-AI/synthesizer/README.md

-# SciPhi: A framework for breaking LLM scaling laws
+# SciPhi [ΨΦ]: A framework for breaking LLM scaling laws

 ## Overview